Amplenote allows you to invoke an "Express Link" dialog by typing

 Sometimes it's not enough to link to a note, sometimes you want to link to a particular section within a note.
 This can be accomplished by entering

-# into the double bracket dialog when a note is suggested:
+# into the linking dialog when a note is suggested:

-#key allows you to use the double bracket menu to link to a particular section within a note
+#key allows you to use the note linking menu to link to a particular section within a note

-Note that, after creating the link, if you then place your cursor on the it you will see the full contents of the section within the note that was linked.
+Note that, after creating the link, if you then place your cursor on the resulting Rich Footnote, you will see the full contents of the section within the note that was linked.

-Linking to a section within the current note is possible by entering
+Linking to a section within the current note is possible by typing

 When you're creating a task, at the end of the task line, enter

-The current section will be the default option when opening the double bracket selection dialog with
+The current section will be the default option when opening the note linking selection dialog with

 Now, when you visit the task in Tasks or Calendar View, you can review the full context that surrounded the task in its original note: